elenaspb2019/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ## medianExactWeighted {#medianexactweighted}

 Computes the median exactly according to the weight of each value.
 Weight means that value present 'weight' times.
-The arguments of the function can be considered as histograms, where the value 'x' corresponds to a histogram "column" of the height 'weight', and the function itself can be considered as a summation of histograms.
+The function itself can be considered as a summation of histograms.

-Since this function is more effective then [medianExact](#medianexact) since it uses hash table in the algorithm.
+This function works more efficiently then  [medianExact](#medianexact) because it uses hash table in the algorithm.

 **Syntax**